 Millions of people suffer with the painful bladder syndrome called interstitial cystitis.
 This debilitating condition causes an unpleasant sensation of pressure and pain, which is related to the urinary bladder and tract.
 The cause of IC is not known, but many people with the condition have the biomarker antiproliferative factor (APF) in their urine.
 This substance inhibits bladder cell proliferation, making bladder lining healing more difficult.
 Resent research shows that IC may be related to systemic neuroinflammation and neurosensitization that occurs within the bladder.
 In addition, the chronic inflammation results in damage to the bladder muscle and urothelium (lining of the urinary tract).

 Mesenchymal stem cells are used to repair nerves, blood vessels, and urinary tract tissues.
 Adipose-derived stem cells recruited by cytokines are taken to the sites of inflammation and injury in the urinary tract.
-Stem cells are mobilized when they are activated following laboratory processing.
-A recent study using mice with bladder outlet obstruction was conducted.
 Mesenchymal stem cells were given intravenously to the test subjects, and researchers noticed decreased hypertrophy and fibrosis, as well as increased blood flow.
-These cells were given to patients with IC during different stages of the disease.
+These cells were given during different stages of the disease.
 Researchers found that intravesical instillation of ASCs effectively changed smooth muscle three months after instillation.

 Peyronies Disease (PD) is a physically and psychologically devastating problem that is manifested by fibrous inelastic scars of the fibrous chambers of the penis, which is known as the tunica albuginea.
 This scarring causes pain, narrowing, bending, and shortening of the penis in an erect state.
 Recent studies show that around 9% of men have this problem, and it is more prevalent following radical prostatectomy surgery.

 There is evidence that stem cells can seek out and attempt to repair the contracture associated with Peyronies plaques.
-Some patients with this condition are eligible to receive shock wave therapy along with stem cell treatment, which can activate stem cells, inducing healing and revascularization.
-The stem cell treatments aim to decrease fibrosis and scarring, so pain is lessened.
+Some patients with this condition are eligible to receive shock wave therapy along with stem cell therapy, which can activate stem cells, inducing healing and revascularization.
+The stem cell therapies aim to decrease fibrosis and scarring, so pain is lessened.

 Male stress urinary incontinence affects many men following prostatic surgery.
 The incidence of male stress incontinence is around 20%, and it greatly affects quality of life.
 For some patients, surgery does not relieve the symptoms of male stress incontinence, which include sling procedures, artificial urinary sphincter implantation, and bulking agents.
-Stem cell injections and other therapies are now being used in the treatment of this condition.
+Stem cell injections and other therapies are now being used for therapy of this condition.

-Rat and pig subjects have been treated in clinical studies using stem cell therapy.
-The types of stem cells in these studies included:
+Rat and pig subjects have helped in clinical studies using stem cell therapy.

 Recent research has utilized ADSCs in mice to study urological disorders with great promise for humans.
 For instance, florescent protein labeled mesenchymal stem cells were injected intravenously into mice that were suffering from bladder outlet obstruction.
 The result was decreased hypoxia, decreased hyportrophy, decreased fibrosis, and increased blood flow.
 Overall, 90% of the mice that received ADSCs experienced improved bladder compliance.